bright/new-www/content/blog/how-to-build-mvp-for-smart-packaging-solution.md

 ### Mobile development:

 Whether you decide to build native or hybrid applications (one app for both Google Play and AppStore), we will show you what stack you should consider.
-Remember that you don’t need to build apps for both systems (Android, iOS).
+Remember that **you don’t need to build MVP for both systems (Android, iOS**).
 You can start with one app and launch it as MVP and then work on another.
 A hybrid approach is only recommended when you want to build a very simple solution.

 **Android development**: Jetpack Compose, Kotlin, Apollo GraphQL, WorkManager, Room, Hilt.